Skip to Content

 Through these tests, an audiologist can accurately diagnose mild hearing loss and provide appropriate recommendations for management and treatment going forward.

-Most hearing tests take less than an hour and are available on the NHS or privately at high street opticians and hearing clinics, or professional audiologists like us, offering both clinic and home visits for free.
+Most hearing tests take less than an hour and are available on the NHS or privately at high street opticians and hearing clinics, or professional audiologists like us, supplying both clinic and home visits for free.

 Related reading: Discover our home visits